 What are the main differences between Obsidian and Notion?

-The main difference between Obsidian and Notion is that Obsidian is more suitable for creating an elaborate web of notes for individuals, while Notion is much better for collaboration.
+The fundamental difference between Obsidian and Notion is that Obsidian is more suitable for creating an elaborate web of notes for individuals, while Notion is much better for collaboration.

 Here’s a side-by-side comparison of these 2 popular note-taking apps: